-Being aware of how to be safe when interacting with the wide range of ICT resources available to the school is an entitlement of all members of our school community.
-Students are taught as part of their curriculum about how to recognise and avoid danger when using ICT resources.
+Being aware of how to be safe when interacting with the wide range of ICT resources available to the School is an entitlement of all members of our School community.
+As part of their curriculum, students are taught how to recognise and avoid danger when using ICT resources.
 Staff work to prevent any member of Ripplevale becoming the victim of online exploitation and/or cyber-bullying.
 Information and resources to use at home are available on our website.